DKarthikeya31/Anchor/README.md

 A strong 3-5 minute demo:
 1. Show a messy week (calendar conflicts, skipped workout reminders).
-2. Say one sentence to Wayfinder.
+2. Say one sentence to Anchor.
 3. Show the before/after — calendar and reminders updated live.
 4. Show a network monitor confirming zero outbound requests.
 5. Briefly show the LoRA adapter's improvement over the base model on a tricky phrase.